-Each model is shipped with a complete set of drawings.
-To change from 50 to 60 Hz operation requires a different spindle drive pulley, and the motor must be moved as described in Paragraph 5.3.5.
+Changing from 50 to 60 Hz operation requires a different spindle drive pulley, and the motor must be moved as described in Paragraph 5.3.5 of this manual.
 Changing from 115 V to 230 V operation requires that the power connector (P2) be reconfigured (Paragraph 4.6).